topseed/topseed/README.md

 - Use Material Design, SASS, and BEM Standard
 - Use Pug to improve reuse and reduce maintenance costs.

-- No magic, you see can how each part works, KISS.
+You see can how each part works: KISS.

 Hello world example source: <https://github.com/topseed/topseed>